Belval/belval.github.io/_posts/2019-12-24-google-nest-mini-teardown.markdown

 ## Getting inside

 The previous iteration had a fun little textured rubber circle that was glued to the bottom and hid the screws.
 Unfortunately, there was no such thing here, but there was a screw under a removable rubber pad that was easily accessible.
-After removing the screw, it was not immediatly clear to me how to open it so I heated the bottom of the GNM with a heat gun.
-Turns out that was a very bad idea and the rubbercover came off deformed and unusable.
+After removing the screw, it was not immediately clear to me how to open it so I heated the bottom of the GNM with a heat gun.
+Turns out that was a very bad idea and the rubber cover came off deformed and unusable.

 <center>
 <img src="{{ site.baseurl }}/imgs/2_result.jpg" alt="an-unusable-cover" width="350" />